meirisoda/school_fall2023/NTRN201/Files/Fad Diet Presentation Reviews/Fad Diet Presentation Reviews.md

 ### Who is it for?
 For people who want to lose weight and lower blood sugar levels.
 ### Is it backed by scientific research?
 Not really.
-It may help lower blood sugar levels due to restricting the amount of
+It may help lower blood sugar levels due to restricting the amount of carbs consumed.
 ### Is it dangerous?
 Yes, it can be dangerous because of nutritional imbalance, the high amount of sodium and fat and is not very diverse.
 ### Would you recommend?
-I would not recommend this diet because it is not sustainable long-term.
-I personally do not see any health benefits to discuss.
-It seems very dangerous and restrictive.
+I would not recommend this diet because the supposed benefits: lowering blood sugar levels, weight loss, increased mental clarity, physical well0being